SparshRoy02/Sales-Analytics-Excel-Project/README.md

 The dashboard helps convert **complex sales data into clear visual insights**.

-## Conclusion
+### Conclusion
-This project demonstrates how **Microsoft Excel can be used for sales analytics and business intelligence**.
+This project demonstrates how **Excel can be used for sales analytics and business intelligence**.
 By transforming raw sales data into structured insights, businesses can better understand **customer performance, revenue growth patterns, and overall sales trends**.

 The project highlights the importance of **data analytics in improving business performance, identifying growth opportunities, and enabling strategic decision-making**.